Maddz223/Milestone-Project-2/README.md

 # What2Watch
+*Your Go-To Entertainment Pal*

-Welcome to What2Watch – Your Go-To Entertainment Pal.
+Welcome to What2Watch.
 Discover your next binge-watch obsession with What2Watch – your go-to entertainment guide for the newest movies and television shows!
 Whether you're a casual viewer, a movie buff, or a television series buff, What2Watch is your go-to place for finding the perfect title to match your mood and interests.

 Our platform offers a simple, easy-to-use experience where you can dive into the most popular titles, explore long show and movie pages, and keep your own watchlist – all in one place.
 From action-packed thrillers to laugh-out-loud comedies to critically acclaimed dramas, What2Watch streamlines the search and adds a dash of fun.
 Lights, camera, action – binge on!

 What the Website Offers:
-- Top TV Shows & Movies Trending Now – Stay up to date with what is currently trending now.
+- Trending Content: Stay updated with the latest popular movies and TV shows.
-- Deep Show & Movie Pages – Learn about cast, release dates, ratings, trailers, where to watch, and more.
+- Detailed Pages: Access comprehensive information, including cast, release dates, ratings, trailers, and streaming options.
-- Watchlist Feature – Mark your favorites and schedule your next view easily.
+- Watchlist: Save your favorite titles for easy access later.
-- Trailer Modals – Quickly get official trailers with stylish pop-out video modals.
+- Trailer Modals: View official trailers in stylish pop-out modals.
-- Streaming Provider Information – Know where to watch every title exactly.
+- Streaming Providers: Find out where to watch each title.
-- Highlights for Cast – Find out stars playing your favorite characters.
+- Cast Highlights: Learn about the actors behind your favorite characters.
-- Mobile-Friendly UI – Effortless experience on any screen.
+- Responsive Design: Enjoy a seamless experience on any device.
-- Find the latest releases and all-time favorites, and let What2Watch take you to your next watch – because your time counts more than endless scrolling.

 ![Responsive Mockup](https://github.com/Maddz223/Milestone-Project-2/blob/main/Assets/README-images/Responsive.png)

+<sub>Experience smooth and responsive UI across all devices.</sub>
 ## Planning

 ### User Stories

+### 1. Browse Trending Content
-As a user, I want to browse trending movies and TV shows so that I can discover popular content.
+**As a user**, I want to see trending movies and TV shows so that I can stay updated with popular entertainment.

-Tasks:
-- Integrate TMDB API to fetch trending content.
-- Display movies and shows in separate sections.
-- Create responsive card layout with basic info (poster, title, rating).
-Acceptance Criteria:
-- Trending movies and TV shows are displayed on the homepage.
-- Cards show image, title, and rating.
+- **Tasks**:
+  - Fetch data using TMDB API.
+  - Render image card carousels for trending movies, TV shows, and latest trailers.
+- **Acceptance Criteria**:
+  - Carousel cards are clickable.
+  - Clicking on a trailer opens a modal.
-- Clicking a card opens the detail page.
+  - Clicking on a movie/TV card opens the details page.

+### 2. Search for Titles
-As a user, I want to search for specific movies or TV seires by title.
+**As a user**, I want to search by title with autocomplete suggestions.

-Tasks:
+- **Tasks**:
-- Implement search input field in navbar.
+  - Implement a responsive search bar.
-- Call API on input change or submit.
-- Display search results in a separate view.
-- Give the user 5 suggestions within the searchbar.
-Acceptance Criteria:
+  - Fetch live results from TMDB API.
+- **Acceptance Criteria**:
   - Users can type and submit a search term.
   - Matching movies and shows are displayed.
-- 5 Suggestions will drop down below the searchbar.
+  - Max 5 live suggestions shown.
-- Clicking a result opens the detail page.
+  - Clicking a result navigates to its detail page.

+### 3. View Detailed Movie/TV Info
-As a user, I want to view detailed information about a movie or TV show.
+**As a user**, I want to view detailed information for a selected movie or TV show.

-Tasks:
+- **Tasks**:
-- Create MovieDetails and TVDetails components.
+  - Create a details page.
-- Display cast, plot summary, release date, rating.
+  - Display metadata, cast, trailers, and where-to-watch info.
-- Split into subcomponents (CastList, TrailerGallery, etc.).
-Acceptance Criteria:
-- Details page loads all key data for selected title.
+- **Acceptance Criteria**:
+  - Poster, title, synopsis, cast images/names are shown.
+  - Clicking a trailer opens a modal.
   - Information is clearly grouped and styled.
   - No missing or undefined data is displayed.

+### 3. Watch the Newest Trailers
-As a user, I want to watch trailers directly on the site.
+**As a user**, I want to watch trailers directly on the site.
-Tasks:
+- **Tasks**:
   - Fetch trailer links from TMDB or YouTube API.
   - Implement modal player with Tailwind.
   - Ensure responsive design for video.
-Acceptance Criteria:
+- **Acceptance Criteria**:
   - Clicking the trailer thumbnail will open a modal with embedded video.
   - Modal is accessible and mobile-friendly.
   - Only official trailers are shown (if available).

+### 4. Know where to watch.
-As a user, I want to see where to watch a movie or show.
+**As a user**, I want to see where to watch a movie or show.
-Tasks:
+- **Tasks**:
   - Fetch watch provider data from TMDB.
   - Display streaming services (logos + links).
   - Show availability by region (if applicable).
-Acceptance Criteria:
+- **Acceptance Criteria**:
   - At least one watch provider is listed (if available).
   - Clicking a provider opens its link in a new tab.
   - Fallback message if no provider is available.

+### 5. Manage Watchlist
-As a user, I want to add movies and TV shows to my watchlist.
+**As a user**, I want to add/remove titles to/from my watchlist for future viewing.

-Tasks:
+- **Tasks**:
+  - Store selections in local storage/state.
-- Add "Add to Watchlist" button.
+  - Change "Add to Watchlist" to "Remove" once added.
-- Store data in localStorage (or database if logged in).
-- Indicate if a title is already in the watchlist.
-Acceptance Criteria:
-- Clicking button adds item to watchlist.
-- Button changes state to "Added".
-- Watchlist persists across sessions (using localStorage).

-As a user, I want to view and manage my watchlist.
-Tasks:
-- Create Watchlist page.
-- Display saved items in a grid.
-- Add remove button for each item.
-Acceptance Criteria:
+- **Acceptance Criteria**:
   - Watchlist page shows all added titles.
   - Remove button updates UI and storage immediately (works across tabs).
   - User receives confirmation or feedback on removal.

+### 6. Responsive Browsing
-As a user, I want the site to be responsive across devices.
+**As a user**, I want the website to look and function well on any device.

-Tasks:
+- **Tasks**:
   - Use Tailwind CSS utility classes for responsiveness.
   - Test layouts on mobile, tablet, and desktop.
   - Optimize image and video components.
-Acceptance Criteria:
+- **Acceptance Criteria**:
   - No major layout issues on common device sizes.
   - Navbar collapses into hamburger menu on small screens.
   - Images and videos scale appropriately.

+### 7. Contact
-As a user, I want to contact the What2Watch team with questions or feedback.
+**As a user**, I want to contact the What2Watch team with questions or feedback.
-Tasks:
+- **Tasks**:
   - Create a Contact Us page with form (Name, Email, Message).
   - Add form validation and success feedback.
-- (Optional) Hook up to email service or backend.
-Acceptance Criteria:
+- **Acceptance Criteria**:
   - User can submit a form with valid input.
   - Feedback message confirms form submission.
   - Fields reset after submission.

 ### Wireframes
 - __Mobile__